-In October 2017, we published the amended Electricity Distribution Ring-fencing Guideline.196 Our Ring-fencing Guideline interacts with a number of regulatory instruments, including our service classification decisions.
-Specifically, our service classification decisions have an impact on how the ring-fencing obligations apply to each distributor for its next regulatory control period.197 Under our Ring-fencing Guideline, unregulated distribution services are subject to functional and accounting separation from direct control services.
+In October 2017, we published the amended Electricity Distribution Ring-fencing Guideline.
+139 Our Ring-fencing Guideline interacts with a number of regulatory instruments, including our service classification decisions.
+Specifically, our service classification decisions have an impact on how the ring-fencing obligations apply to each distributor for its next regulatory control period.
+140 Under our Ring-fencing Guideline, unregulated distribution services are subject to functional and accounting separation from direct control services.
+This removes the potential risk of a distributor benefitting from its privileged access to network information to gain a competitive advantage.